-People automatically assume that because we don't force our kids to eat everything on their plates that I must be constantly playing the role of the short order cook.
+People automatically assume that because we don't force our kids to eat everything on their plates I must be constantly playing the role of the short-order cook.
 I can assure you, that's not true.

 Getting Kids to Eat Without Forcing Them: